Register Now!

 Join us for a summit of “Building Trust.
 Building Community.”
 Over two days, participants from across 20 counties will hear from guest speakers, engage in interactive learning sessions, and strengthen both new and existing relationships centered on community wellbeing.

 This event is free of charge for Innovia volunteers and $99 for the general community.
+Please note that all registration fees are nonrefundable.

 Innovia Volunteers Register Here